thorchain/docs/thornodes/leaving.md

 ## Overview

-Every 42,400 BLOCKS (3 days) the system will churn its nodes.
+Every 3 days the system will churn its nodes.
+The exact churn interval in blocks is ChurnInterval in the [THORChain Constants](https://docs.thorchain.org/network/constants-and-mimir).

 Outgoing: